smithy-lang/smithy-kotlin/docs/design/flexible-checksums.md

 Users must be able to modify the trailing headers at any point before the request is signed.
 The accepted design choice is to store trailing headers in the `HttpRequest`.

-Alternatively, the trailing headers could have been stored in the `HttpBody` or `ExecutionContext`.
+Alternatively, the trailing headers could have been stored in the `ExecutionContext` or `HttpBody`.

 ### ExecutionContext
 The SDK uses [`ExecutionContext`](https://github.com/awslabs/smithy-kotlin/blob/a250c3e3e3e54ef35990a1609fb380a91b70cf4b/runtime/runtime-core/common/src/aws/smithy/kotlin/runtime/client/ExecutionContext.kt)